Dubiz

 Step 5 – Obtain initial approval (NOC) for business:

-Securing initial approval from DED or respective freezone means that the UAE government has no objections to you starting a business in the country.
-This approval lets you proceed with the business setup process and get the license.
+Securing initial approval from DET-mainland or the respective freezone means that the UAE government has no objections to your company’s establishment.
+You will need to submit your business plan, planned business activities, trade name certificate, and basic identification documents to the authorities.
+This approval lets you proceed with the business setup process in Dubai.

 Step 6 – Prepare LSA or MOA:

-If your company is a civil, limited liability, public shareholding, or private company, then a Memorandum of Association (MOA) is required to start a business in Dubai.
-As you progress through the application process, it’s important to ensure that essential documents like the MOA and AOA are duly notarised.
-A local service agent agreement (LSA) may also be required for sole proprietorship.
+If your company is a civil, limited liability, public shareholding, or private company, then a Memorandum of Association (MOA) is required to start business in Dubai.
+As you progress through the application process, it is important to ensure that essential documents like the MOA and AOA are duly notarised.
+A local service agent agreement (LSA) may also be required for a sole proprietorship.

 Please note that the requirements may change from time to time.
-You can get latest details with our experts.
+You can get the latest details from our experts.

 Step 7 – Find a local sponsor (if required):

-Whether you require a local sponsor in Dubai depends on your business’s nature and the industry you wish to enter.
+Whether you require a local sponsor in Dubai or not depends on your business’s nature and the industry you wish to enter.
 In Dubai’s mainland, certain strategic sectors mandate a local sponsor, while others permit full foreign ownership.
-In that case, a reliable and trustworthy local sponsor is essential to start a business in Dubai successfully.
-On freezone, you do not need to partner with any local Emirati sponsor.
+In case you need one, look for a reliable and trustworthy local sponsor to start a business in Dubai successfully.
+But in free zones, you do not need to partner with any local Emirati sponsor.

 Step 8 – Choose a location for your office:

-Step 9 – Apply for additional government approvals (if needed):
+Step 9 – Get external approvals (if needed):

-In certain cases, obtaining additional approvals from relevant government entities is necessary for specific business operations in Dubai.
-For example, legal activities and consultations typically require approval from the Ministry of Justice, while as healthcare business in Dubai may need clearance from local health departments.
+Many sectors in Dubai are regulated by specific government departments.
+In such cases, businesses need to get special permits from the relevant authorities.
+For example, legal activities and consultations typically require approval from the Ministry of Justice, while a healthcare business in Dubai may need clearance from local health departments.

 Step 10 – Apply for the business license:

-The final step involves immigration and visa processing.
 If you or your employees require visas to live and work in the UAE, initiate the visa application process.
-This often involves medical testing and the submission of passport copies, photos, and other relevant documents.

-The documents required for business license in Dubai typically includes:
+The residence visa process in Dubai typically includes:

 • License application form